 Wearing a wedding ring (and engagement ring) is a time-honored tradition that dates back to ancient times, a symbol of the love and devotion that you pledge to your spouse.
-But how did this tradition come to be?
+But how to finance an wedding ring with bad credit?
 Why do we wear our wedding rings on our left hands?
 Are there alternative options for the less-traditional bride and groom?

 How to Wear Your Wedding Ring

 Traditionally, individuals wear their wedding rings on the ring finger of their left hand.
 Often, brides will wear their engagement ring there until the day of their wedding.

 On their wedding day, brides traditionally move their engagement ring to their right hand and leave their left hand open for their new wedding bands.

 After that, tradition varies— most brides choose to move their engagement ring back to their left hand, above the wedding ring.
 Some opt to leave their engagement ring on their right hand and keep their wedding band solo on their left hand.